-In April, the ship docked at Honolulu and discharged its cargo after which it was stationed at Pearl Harbor where it received repairs.
-The Almaack left Pearl Harbor on 1 May traveled to Maui where it loaded military equipment for the units of the 4th Marine Division in anticipation of invading Saipan in the Marianas.
-As part of Task Group 52.15, the ship steamed to the Marshall Islands where the assault on the Marianas was planned to take place.
+In April, the ship docked at Honolulu and discharged its cargo, after which it was stationed at Pearl Harbor, where it received repairs.
+The Almaack left Pearl Harbor on 1 May and traveled to Maui, where it loaded military equipment for the units of the 4th Marine Division in anticipation of invading Saipan in the Marianas.
+As part of Task Group 52.15, the ship steamed to the Marshall Islands, where the assault on the Marianas was planned to take place.

-On September 1944, the Almaack was replenished at Eniwetok while also loading extra fuel and supplies before leaving for the Manus Island where troops were preparing for the attack on Leyte.
-As part of these operations, the Almaack was to report to the units of 7th Fleet with the help of which, the ship had a smoke barrier around it with so as to be shielded from Japanese jet fighters as it was unloading its supplies.
+In September 1944, the Almaack was replenished at Eniwetok while also loading extra fuel and supplies before leaving for Manus Island, where troops were preparing for the attack on Leyte.
+As part of these operations, the Almaack was to report to the units of the 7th Fleet, with the help of which the ship had a smoke barrier around it so as to be shielded from Japanese jet fighters as it was unloading its supplies.

 On a second trip to Leyte in November 1944, the Almaack traveled along the 8th and the 24th Transport Divisions.
-Both transports were under attack of Japanese torpedo planes and it was the artillery launched by the Almaack that drove them away.
+Both types of transport were under attack by Japanese torpedo planes, and it was the artillery launched by the Almaack that drove them away.

-Due to overcrowded beaches, the ship was having difficulties with unloading cargo so it would have to retire seaward at nightfall.
-By 26 May 1945, the Almaack completed its operations in the area off Iwo Jima and began its journey back to the United States, arriving at San Francisco on 13 June.
+Due to overcrowded beaches, the ship was having difficulties with unloading cargo, so it would have to retire seaward at nightfall.
+By 26 May 1945, the Almaack completed its operations in the area off Iwo Jima and began its journey back to the United States, arriving in San Francisco on 13 June.

-The Almaack was placed out of commission at Brooklyn in May 1946 and it was taken off the Naval Vessel Register in August that same year as it was determined that the vessel was not an essential asset to the defense forces of the United States.
+The Almaack was placed out of commission at Brooklyn in May 1946, and it was taken off the Naval Vessel Register in August of that same year as it was determined that the vessel was not an essential asset to the defense forces of the United States.